penguintutor/rpi-mecanum-robot/README.md

 Raspberry Pi powered mecanum robot

 ## Requirements
 Software to control a 4-wheel mecanum robot.
 Based on a Raspberry Pi (such as Raspberry Pi Pico W) with two pairs of TB6612FNG motor drivers.
 Uses keypad controls, also compatible with AntiMicroX or QJoyPad for gamepad control.
+A graphical version using Pygame Zero is also included.

 ## Install and run
 Download the file mecanum.py.
 It is recommended that this is installed in /opt/mecanum